awsdocs/amazon-migrationhub-user-guide/doc_source/ec2-recommendations.md

 | Server\.NetworkReadsPerSecondInKB\.Max | The maximum number of network read operations per second, in KB\. | 1083176 |
 | Server\.NetworkWritesPerSecondInKB\.Max | The maximum number of network write operations per second, in KB\. | 53571 |

-## Additional Considerations<a name="ec2-rec-considerations"></a>
+## Additional considerations<a name="ec2-rec-considerations"></a>

-Keep the following considerations in mind when generating EC2 instance recommendations\.
+Keep the following considerations in mind when generating Amazon EC2 instance recommendations\.
 + Burstable instances \(T2 and T3\) have an additional pricing mechanism that is computed based on CPU credits\.
 For the burstable instances, we use the provided `average` and `peak` CPU data points to compute an estimated number of consumed CPU credits\.
 This is translated into an adjusted overall recommendation\.
 + Only current generation instances are recommended\.
 The following types of instances are excluded from recommendations:
   + Previous generation instances \(C3, for example\)